Documenting the American South Logo

 That's when the merger… ?

-No, Rieve had become director or president of T.W.U.A. in '39; that's when T.W.O.C. became T.W.U.A.
-But he wanted me to come up to New York for T.W.U.A. right along, but at the time he went up they weren't in any shape to have an education program.
+No, Rieve had become director or president of T.W.U.A. in '39; that's when T.W.O.C. became T.W.U.A.7 But he wanted me to come up to New York for T.W.U.A. right along, but at the time he went up they weren't in any shape to have an education program.
 I've been involved in organizing and education, but I've always kind of stuck to education as the trade.
-But in '42 when he asked me to come up I went up; late '41 he asked me and I went up. * Rieve became director of TWOC in 1937; President of TWU4 at its first convention in 1939.
+But in '42 when he asked me to come up I went up; late '41 he asked me and I went up.

 Page 25